Store Hours

 Protect Your Garden With Mulch

-Finish your planting by following it with compost and mulch.
+Finish it off with compost and mulch.
+Compost enriches the soil so your garden can grow even better.
+It may help foster larger and stronger plants that bear more flowers and fruit.
 Mulch controls weeds and keeps your soil from drying out.
-Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
 Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Keller Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Keller Garden Center, online, or on our mobile app.
 Let's get growing together.

 Sun: 8:00am - 8:00pm